yedidya3/android-app/README.md

 For example:
 --telent=socket,in,10,10.0.0.5,5000,tcp
 4.Click fly
-5.Enter the IP and port in the appropriate place in the application and click connect
+5.Launch our app and Enter the IP and port in the appropriate place in the application and click connect
 6. You can now use joystick
 and in the throttle as well as in the rudder for the purpose of flying the aircraft 7.Have a nice flight.